 Announcement day is particularly fun for us, because we get to tell you what we’ve been working on for so long.
 Today we are excited to share with you news of our upcoming season.
 The Lampo WS18 line-up includes Thomas Lehn and Marcus Schmickler, Leila Bordreuil, Jana Winderen, Sarah Davachi, Nate Wooley, Graham Lambkin and … Continued

-Nate Wooley premieres Coyote for Lampo—a reassessment in form and format for artist, audience and organization.
+Nate Wooley premieres Coyote—a reassessment in form and format for artist, audience and Lampo.

 The new work builds on his radical [Syllables] project, where he replaced standard trumpet technique with the mechanics of producing speech.
 Now the relationship of body to instrument and how the tradition of “correct” trumpet sound could be side-stepped has grown into a new language of performative pieces.

 Coyote takes its creative impulse from Joseph Beuys’s I Like America and America Likes Me performance, in which the artist is locked in a gallery space with a live coyote.
 Wooley was intrigued by the idea of two coexisting bodies in a confined space: one body performing ritual actions toward the other, which is an ambivalent presence.